-This task will provide answers to the questions: "What are the trends in the volume of CRTs discarded in Florida expected in the near future; and will existing disposal and recycling facilities for CRT components be able to handle projected future volumes?"
+The results of this task will provide answers to the questions: "What are the trends in the volume of CRTs discarded in Florida expected in the near future; and will existing disposal and recycling facilities for CRT components be able to handle projected future volumes?"
 Using the data collected in Task 1, estimates on the future CRT waste stream will be determined.

 A spreadsheet-based model using materials balance and flow modeling and analysis currently is being developed to track the life cycle of CRTs.
-The methodology in this task will be based on Kang and Schoenung (2006) and US EPA (2007a).
+The methodology in this task will be based on Kang and Schoenung (2006), US EPA (2007) and US EPA (2008) (see Figures 1-3).
 The approach is to track CRTs from when a consumer purchases a monitor or television (inflow) to when the consumer decides the item is no longer of use (outflow).
 Then the CRT may go into storage, to a second user (from donations or resellers), demanufacturing and recycling, and final disposal.
 This flow of CRTs will be modeled over a period of 3-7 years in order to make projections on the volumes of discarded CRTs and the infrastructure required to handle the waste stream.
 The resulting projections will form the base case for additional scenario analyses that will be conducted in Task 3.

-The modeling and analysis in this task also will be used to identify critical infrastructure and areas that require enhanced public education in order for the state of Florida and municipalities to handle the CRT waste stream.
+The modeling and analysis in this task also is used to identify critical infrastructure and areas that require enhanced public education in order for the state of Florida and municipalities to handle the CRT waste stream.
 Based on these CRT flow projections, an analysis of whether the existing handling, recycling, and disposal facilities would be able to handle the projected future volumes will be completed.
-Data collected in Task 1 will be used in this analysis.
+Data collected in Task 1 is used in this analysis.
 In addition, we will estimate the costs of CRT waste management based on these future projections.
+Task 2 will continue through a portion of Quarter 4 as it is closely related to Task 3.